Blobby-Boi/uBlobeBM/README.md

    - Press `CTRL + Shift + ~` to open uBlobeBM.
    - If you are warned that the website you are running it on has a strong Content Security Policy, it means that some bookmarklets will not work as expected.
 Those are mainly the ones that create a script referencing an external source.

-1. **Adding Bookmarklets**
+2. **Adding Bookmarklets**
    - Locate the **"Enter bookmarklet code here"** text input.
    - You can either:
      - Copy and paste the bookmarklet code.
      - Drag the bookmarklet from your bookmark bar into the input field directly.
    - Click the green **"Add Bookmarklet"** button.
    - Enter the name you’d like for the bookmarklet.
 The name can be anything, and it can be changed later.
+   - You can add as many bookmarklets as you need into uBlobeBM, and they will save even if you close the window or shut down your device.

-2. **Executing Bookmarklets**
+3. **Executing Bookmarklets**
    - Once added, your bookmarklet will appear which consists of four buttons:
      - **Blue button**: Run the bookmarklet.
      - **Red button**: Remove the bookmarklet.
      - **Yellow buttons**: Edit the bookmarklet's name and code.
-   - You can add as many bookmarklets as you need into uBlobeBM.
-   - The bookmarklets will save even if you close the window or shut down your device.
+--

    You might come across a website where uBlobeBM complety fails to load on (such as Github or Google Subdomains).
 This occurs because they have a strong Content Security Policy    that can't be bypassed easily, though there are very few of them.
 ---
 I hope this helps! :)